DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Got any questions?

-Even though Roto Brush 2.0 is REALLY good, it can still only do so much and I still find myself having to draw masks manually from time to time.
+Even though Roto Brush 2.0 is REALLY good, it can only do so much, and I still find myself having to draw masks manually occasionally.

-Still it’s an amazing time saver, and I find myself only having to use masks to clean up small bits and pieces.
+Still, it’s an amazing time saver, and I only have to use masks to clean up small bits and pieces.

 Did I miss anything important?
 Or do you have any questions?
 Please let me know in the comments below.